MiguelSombrero/skill-em-all/README.md

-# skill-em-all
+# Skill 'Em All

-Application for managing resources in projects
+This is a course project for University of Helsinki course [Database application](https://materiaalit.github.io/tsoha-20/osa0/).